EshaanAgg/LFXMM-Backend/README.md

 ## Need

-The `LFX Mentorship` data is hughly unstructed.
-There is no way to use the present [`mentorship.lfx site`](https://mentorship.lfx.linuxfoundation.org/) to vie the data of organizations and projects across years, and evaluate trends so that new contributors can figure out which organizations and projects would be the most relevant to them.
+The `LFX Mentorship` data is highly unstructed.
+There is no way to use the present [`mentorship.lfx site`](https://mentorship.lfx.linuxfoundation.org/) to view the data of organizations and projects across years, and evaluate trends so that new contributors can figure out which organizations and projects would be the most relevant to them.

 ## Architecture